Corporate Responsibility Highlights

 Through this application’s database, a monthly report is prepared and distributed to each business unit noting the volume and cost of the waste generated.
 By building awareness, we challenge each business unit to reduce its waste production and the costs associated.

 Certain waste disposal is highly specialized.
 This includes the disposal of naturally occurring radioactive material (NORM).
 During production, NORM, which is primarily associated with produced water, can be brought to the surface where it may accumulate in surface equipment over time.

 Although NORM is not regulated in every state, Chesapeake is committed to a high standard of safety and environmental protection.
 We have a companywide NORM program that incorporates both applicable state and federal regulations, as well as industry best practices.
 HSER and Operations teams partner to measure the level of NORM on our locations using specialized radiation survey equipment, and use that data to implement appropriate safe work practices and manage associated waste.

 This approach includes regular procedures for the safe handling and disposal of this material.

-More than 200 employees are currently trained to be able to survey for NORM and all Chesapeake locations that generate, process or dispose of produced water are surveyed regularly in order to properly manage accumulations of NORM.
+Currently, 125 employees are trained to be able to survey for NORM and all Chesapeake locations that generate, process or dispose of produced water are surveyed regularly in order to properly manage accumulations of NORM.

 Chesapeake’s core values serve as the foundation of our business and an essential element to our success.
 From sharing best practices to protecting our employees and business partners, we know that top performance can only come when you commit to acting with integrity and character.Learn more